taddyb/DeepGroundwater.github.io/docs/blog/posts/buckets_as_conceptual_hydr.md

   - jmframe
 ---

-# Hydrology is flat

-"Very clever, Sir Edmond, but it is buckets all the way down!"
-Said no one, ever.
+# Hydrology is flat, and its buckets all the way down!

 For some reason, much of my recent work keeps coming back to buckets, and re-thinking the conceptualization of natural hydrologic systems as buckets.
 I am generally sick of talking about buckets.
 I'm hoping that this post is my farewell to thinking about buckets, at least for a while.